caprica/vlcj-javafx-demo/README.md

  * https://mail.openjdk.java.net/pipermail/openjfx-dev/2019-June/023347.html

 This project will not work immediately when you clone it, you will need to do some additional things:
+ * You will need to clone and manually build the corresponding [vlcj pixelbuffer-test](https://github.com/caprica/vlcj/tree/pixelbuffer-test) branch and use this in your project or launcher rather than a vlcj release version
  * You will need to go to that mailing list link and download the experimental JavaFX package from there.
  * You will then need to manually add the JavaFX jars and native libraries to your project or launcher.